nikitaprasad21/Predicting-Credit-Card-Customers-Segmentation-Project/README.md

 ##### The Credit Score is the target variable in this problem.
 Based on this criteria banks classify credit scores and train a model to classify the credit score of a person.

+### Tools Used

+* Excel for Data Cleaning
+* Tableau for creating dashboard
+* SQL for analysis
+* Python for Model Building

 ## Analytics

 #### Below is the dashboard I created to better understand dataset.